mziab/tod-reforged/README.md

 - Battle debug menu labels tweaked for clarity.

+- Uncensored the Sylph, Undine, Nurse and False Ishtar battle sprites.

+- Restored missing sprites in the debug room, including Deen.

+- Restored the end-game event which gave you a concert ticket.

+- Restored and retranslated an early-game bath scene (translation courtesy of SeiichiroMine)

+- Restored the original Armeida quiz questions (translation by SeiichiroMine, consistency check by Kevan33)

+- Reverted Beef Tartar (name, description and icon) to the original Blowfish Sashimi.

+- Bruiser's enemy name now uses his name variable instead of the hardcoded "Khang".

+- Replaced all dialogue instances of the "Khang" speaker name with his name tag.

+- Implemented the proper Saxon genitive for name tags.

+- Changed "Hit" to "Accuracy" in the status screen.

+- Fixed the Oberonamin C item name.

+- Moved colon down in dialogue font.

+- Made a separate alternative names patch which reverts the localized character names to their Japanese counterparts (Woodrow, Johhny, Kongman Greybum, Miktran, Ritora, Bacchus)

 PATCHING INSTRUCTIONS
 ---------------------
 This patch must be applied to the US release of Tales of Destiny (SLUS_006.26) in BIN+CUE format.